addyosmani/backbone-fundamentals/index.md

 In this section we'll discuss applying some of the concepts I cover in my article on [Large-scale JavaScript Application development](http://addyosmani.com/largescalejavascript) to Backbone.

+*After, you may be interested in taking a look At [Aura](http://github.com/addyosmani/aura) - my popular widget-based Backbone.js extension framework based on many of the concepts we will be covering in this section.*

 ### Summary

 At a high-level, one architecture that works for such applications is something which is: